OrangeCoder01/programming-polyglot-learning-archive/mastering-python/100-day-bootcamp/projects/17_quiz_game_py/README.md

 <br>`text` and `answer` arrays attributes
 <br>
 <br>The object from `Quiz` has 3 attributes for: holding index, score and input list.
-<br>And 3 methods for: checking whether there is a next question,
+<br>And 2 methods for: checking whether there is a next question and processing the available question.